phoenixperry/hku_python/README.md

 You are required to attend the lab session listed in your schedule.
 There you need to you your lab work independently.
 There will be a teacher or a TA there to help answer any questions you have.

+###All of the code for each week will be pushed up to github.com here

 #####Week One: Installation and Course Overview
 * Watch: Video 1